vegaprotocol/vegawallet/cmd/README.md

 ## Create a wallet

-To create a new wallet, you simply need to generate your first key pair using the following command:
+To create a new wallet, generate your first key pair using the following command:

 ```console
 vegawallet key generate --name "YOUR_USERNAME"
 ```

-The `--name` flag set the name of your wallet.
+The `--name` flag sets the name of your wallet.

 It will then prompt you to input a passphrase, and then confirm that passphrase.
 You'll use this username and passphrase to login to Vega Console.
 You can also